JustinGillespie/prettyCheckbox/README.md

 });
 ```

-To apply it to all checkboxes as a global style:
+or to apply it to all checkboxes as a global style:

 ```javascript
 $("input[type=checkbox]").prettyCheckbox();